NOV 29, 6:00-8:00 PM

 @MothAntler @nanopodstudio www.nanotopia.net

 Nourin Aman is a PhD student at fungal biology and Systematics lab at Punjab University, Lahore, Pakistan.
 She is currently a visiting PhD student at the Mycology lab, Royal Ontario Museum.
-Her research revolves around comparison between macrofungal biodiversity of some reserve forests of Punjab, Pakistan.
+Her research revolves around the comparison between macrofungal biodiversity of some reserve forests of Punjab, Pakistan.

 Sydney Gram Sydney is a student of the Ecology & Evolutionary Biology and Genome Biology programs at UofT, where she is conducting an independent research project on the biodiversity and host preferences of fungivorous insects.
 Her research interests include ecology, genomics, and the co-evolution of complex interactions between species, from symbiosis to parasitism.